apify/apify-docs/docs/storage.md

 ![Dataset illustration]({{@asset storage/images/datasets-overview.png}})

-The easiest way to access your datasets is via the [Apify app](https://docs.apify.com/storage/dataset#apify-app), which provides a user-friendly interface for viewing or downloading the data and editing you datasets' names.
+The easiest way to access your datasets is via the [Apify app](https://docs.apify.com/storage/dataset#apify-app), which provides a user-friendly interface for viewing or downloading the data and editing your datasets' names.

 For more access options and to add data to your datasets, you can use the [Apify SDK](https://docs.apify.com/storage/dataset#apify-sdk),